harrysbaraini/dockerized-homestead/README.md

 # Access to container

 There is a script file included in this repository to serve as a shortcut for bash inside container.
-Just run and you got it:
+Just run it and go on!

 ```
 ./bash.sh